 Once we got to Çanakkale we checked into our hotels and met up for a 30 minute drive to Troy.
 (May 8, 2022)

+The wooden Trojan Horse Monument in the plaza before entering the ancient city of Troy in Turkey.
+Troy is known as the setting for the Greek myth of the Trojan War.
 “Trojan War, legendary conflict between the early Greeks and the people of Troy in western Anatolia, dated by later Greek authors to the 12th or 13th century BCE.
 In the traditional accounts, Paris, son of the Trojan king, ran off with Helen, wife of Menelaus of Sparta, whose brother Agamemnon then led a Greek expedition against Troy.
 The ensuing war lasted 10 years, finally ending when the Greeks pretended to withdraw, leaving behind them a large wooden horse with a raiding party concealed inside.
 When the Trojans brought the horse into their city, the hidden Greeks opened the gates to their comrades, who then sacked Troy,” according to Britannia.
+“Was the Trojan War real?
+There has been much debate over historical evidence of the Trojan War.
+Archaeological finds in Turkey suggest that the city of Troy did exist but that a conflict on the immense scale of a 10-year siege may not have actually occurred,” according to Britannia.
+(May 8, 2022)

 The Trojan War itself may or may not have taken place, these archeological finds here in Turkey suggest the city of Troy did exist.
 Although Heinrich Schliemann is credited for undertaking the first excavations at the now Troy site in 1870, amateur archaeologist Frank Calvert began exploratory excavations on the mound at Hisarlik (the site of the ancient city of Troy), seven years before the arrival of Schliemann.
 This is not what the site looked like when Schliemann first began because it was all literally covered under layers of earth so to have found the ancient city of Troy is literally something of a miracle.
 (May 8, 2022)